Pakistan army chief says coup fears "speculation"

 There are several scenarios under which Zardari could be forced out.
 The military does not want to be seen interfering in politics.

-But it could use its vast influence to isolate Zardari, or offer him an honorable exit by guaranteeing he will not face prosecution on long-standing corruption charges.
+But it could use its vast influence to isolate Zardari, or offer him an honourable exit by guaranteeing he won't face prosecution on long-standing corruption charges.

 Alternatively, Supreme Court justices, seen by some as anti-Zardari, could move against him in the memo case.